YoungHomSeminar/younghomseminar.github.io/content/schedule.md

 katex: true
 ---

-All talks are given at 3pm GMT.
+The specific time for the academic year 2023/2024 is still to be determined.

 |Date    |Speaker          |Title|
 |--------|-----------------|-----|
 |TBA     |TBA              |TBA  |

-The YoungHom seminar is currently on summer break, but will be back again next semester!